MarekBrandt/fridges_analysis/README.txt

-To run the notebook on your environment, you need to install all packages from requirements.txt file.
+To run the notebook on your environment, you need to install all packages from requirements.txt file and then run the command `jupyter notebook`

 The main.ipynb file is the main and only notebook of the project.
 There is a markdown header division beetwen next sections of the project.